 The authors inform (or remind) readers that the body maintains homeostasis (balance) with certain controls such as the hypothalamus driving thirst and salt cravings.
 They postulate that because people are warned to limit salt intake, they inadvertently consume more food, processed foods, and junk foods to satisfy their sodium needs, and end in the eat more added sugars.
 They go further to suggest several more very important considerations about salt regarding your health.

-- If one limits salt intake, they likely limit vegetables and nuts intake, which have important nutrients and calories.
-These are likely to be replaced by less nutritious foods too.
+- If one limits salt intake, they likely limit their intake of vegetables and nuts, which have important nutrients and calories.
+Unfortunately, these are likely to be replaced by less nutritious foods too.
+Double trouble.

 - Studies have shown that salt restriction leads to insulin resistance and an increase in insulin, which leads to fat storage, obesity, and hypertension.
 In fact, they think that a high salt diet can even protect one from the harmful effects of a high sugar diet by stimulating the insulin-independent glucose uptake.